SwattikChakra/Analysis_Of_Business_Ventures/README.md

 ![iopopo](https://imgur.com/U5wKklt.png)

-Then clustering can be performed on the dataset.Weare using the **K - Nearest Neighbor clustering** technique.
+Then clustering can be performed on the dataset.Weare using the **K - Means clustering** technique.
 To find the optimal number of clusters, **silhouette score technique** is used.

 ![kjdsjksd](https://imgur.com/0Cgbpvj.png)